nathancsouza/gostack-challenge-typeorm-upload/README.md

    "category": "Food"
 }
 ```

-<ul><li>
-GET / transactions: This route should return a listing with all the transactions you have registered so far, together with the sum of the entries, withdrawals and total credit.
+- `GET / transactions:` This route should return a listing with all the transactions you have registered so far, together with the sum of the entries, withdrawals and total credit.
 This route must return an object in the following format:
-</li></ul>

 ```
 {